-- Experience in interdisciplinary collaboration. - Evidence of success in lecturing large undergraduate classes. - Evidence of success in attracting external funding through grant applications. - Evidence of success in graduate student supervision. - A track record of success in community engagement.
+- Background in algebraic graph theory. - Evidence of success in lecturing large undergraduate classes. - Evidence of success in attracting external funding through grant applications. - Evidence of success in graduate student supervision. - A track record of success in community engagement.

 3. Equal Opportunity, Diversity and Inclusion